hocuscodus/qed-lang/_tutorial/25-align-tag.md

 Again, you can run the demo with many `align` values here (between 0 and 1 - or 0% and 100% for the sake of clarity).
 You will see that only the horizontal alignment works, even if `50%` really means `[50%, 50%]`.
 That's because the painted rectangle vertical size has no influence on the `My painting!` label vertical size, both being displayed vertically.
 So the vertical free area of `My painting!` is always its vertical size itself.
 There is no room to position the element vertically (try using direction `_` instead of `|` in the first line and change alignment values; you will see that only the vertical dimension will be aligned - and using direction `\` will nullify the `align` tag positioning in this demo).
 {: .notice--info}

 Finally, the `align` tag may be useful for animation when its expression value includes variables!
-Used in conjunction with a mechanism such as the `Animation` class in the QED library, which returns the timestamp of the previous frame's rendering, the `align` tag can be used to animate UI elements.
+Used in conjunction with a mechanism such as the `QedAnimation` class in the QED library, which returns the timestamp of the previous frame's rendering, the `align` tag can be used to animate UI elements.

 {% include sandboxframe.html qedsrc="tutorial/align3.qed" code="80" gui="97" height="450px" %}

-The library `Animation` class is a simple wrapper to the Javascript window.refreshAnimate(fn) call.
+The library `QedAnimation` class is a simple wrapper to the Javascript window.refreshAnimate(fn) call.
 Since it is now a QED class, you may call is synchronously without supplying a callback function, within a while loop for instance (like in this example).
-Each `Animation()` call in the while loop like any class call, will automatically trigger a UI refresh.
+Each `QedAnimation()` call in the while loop like any class call, will automatically trigger a UI refresh.
 {: .notice--info}

 Also, the `rand` function is a thin QED wrapper that directly calls the Math.rand() Javascript function (which returns a random float between 0 and 1).